ghazal-naderi/platform-11/terraform/iam-compartment/README.md

 --- | ---
 tenancy_ocid | (Required) Unique identifier (OCID) of the tenancy. compartment_name | (Required) The name you assign to the compartment.
-The name must be unique across all compartments in a given tenancy. compartment_description | (Required if compartment_create is true.)
-Description of the compartment.
-You can edit the description. compartment_create | (Optional)  Specifies whether the module should create a compartment.
-If true, the compartment will be managed by the module.
-In this case, the user must have permission to create the compartment.
-If false, compartment data will be returned about any existing compartments.
-If no compartment is found, an empty string is returned for the compartment ID.
-Default value is true.
+The name must be unique across all compartments in a given tenancy. compartment_description | (Required) Description of the compartment.
+You can edit the description.

 You can find the other parameters in [variables.tf](https://github.com/oracle-terraform-modules/terraform-oci-iam/blob/master/modules/iam-compartment/variables.tf).